Predicting human decision making in psychological tasks with recurrent neural networks: Introduction

+As another commonly used game-based task, albeit non-social, the Iowa Gambling Task \cite{bechara1994insensitivity} is usually modeled as a synthesis of various psychological processes and cognitive elements \cite{busemeyer2002contribution,ahn2008comparison}.
+In the Iowa Gambling Task, the participant needs to choose one out of four card decks (named A, B, C, and D), and can win or lose money with each card when choosing a deck to draw from \cite{bechara1994insensitivity}.
+The challenge of this kind of game in computational modeling is that the reward payoffs of each action arms are not necessarily Gaussian: all decks have a consistent wins and variable losses where one of the popular schemes, the scheme 1 \cite{fridberg2010cognitive}, has a more variable losses for deck C than another one, the scheme 2 \cite{horstmann2012iowa}.

+In both settings, one active line of research is to clone and simulate behavioral trajectories with reinforcement learning models that incorporate learning-related parameters inspired by the neurobiological priors of the human brain \cite{lin2020unified,lin2020astory,lin2019split}.
+While offering discriminative and interpretable features in characterizing the human decision making process, these reinforcement learning models exhibit limited capability to predict the human action sequences in complicated decision making scenarios such as the Iterated Prisoner's Dilemma \cite{lin2020online}.

-To date, we can say that the existing approaches suggested to generally describe human decision behavior are based on linear models.
-However, it is known that human behavior is nonlinear, and the nonlinear models are performing well in many machine learning tasks.
-Thus, we propose in this paper to study human behavior decision making based on the well known long short-term memory networks (LSTM) to forecast the human decision making on psychological tasks like Iowa gambling task and Iterated Prisoner's Dilemma.
+We propose in this paper to study decision-making based on the well-known long short-term memory network (LSTM) to forecast the human behavior using experimental data from game-like psychological tasks including the Iowa gambling task and the Iterated Prisoner's Dilemma, to then endeavor to interpret the resulting models, under the premise that good prediction is a requisite to warrant interpretation.
 To the best of our knowledge, this is the first study that applies recurrent neural networks to directly predict sequences of human decision making process.
 We believe this work can facilitate the understanding of how human behave in online game setting.